 FBA in Myanmar

-Ten ethnic armed groups have signed a national ceasefire agreement with the government.
-The long-term goal is to reach a peace agreement through negotiations.
-But the peace talks are inefficient and fighting goes on in many parts of the country.
+The government and ten ethnic armed organizations have signed the Nationwide Ceasefire Agreement, concluded in 2015, with the long-term goal to reach a peace agreement through negotiations.
+But so far the peace talks have not been successful and fighting has even intensified in some parts of the country.

 Within the framework of Sweden’s development cooperation with Myanmar, FBA focuses on the following areas: